 - Hacking and extortion: Superintelligent AI could hack into sensitive documents, nuclear launch codes or other compromising assets in order to blackmail world leaders into giving it access over more resources.
 Or it could take over resources directly if hacking allows for it.

-- (Bio-)engineering projects: Superintelligent AI could pose as the head researcher of a biology lab and send lab assistants instructions to produce viral particles with specific RNA sequences, which then, unbeknownst to the people working on the project, turn out to release a deadly virus that kills most of humanity.10
+- (Bio-)engineering projects: Superintelligent AI could pose as the head researcher of a biology lab and send lab assistants instructions to produce viral particles with specific RNA sequences, which then, unbeknownst to the people working on the project, turned out to release a deadly virus that incapacitated most of humanity.10

 Through some means or another – and let’s not forget that the AI could well attempt many strategies at once to safeguard against possible failure in some of its pursuits – the AI may eventually gain a decisive strategic advantage over all competition (Bostrom, 2014, p.
 78-90).
 Once this is the case, it would carefully build up further infrastructure on its own.
 This stage will presumably be easier to reach as the world economy becomes more and more automated.

-Once humans are no longer a threat, the AI would focusing its attention on natural threats to its existence.
-It would notice that the sun will expand in about seven billion years to the point where existence on earth will become impossible.
+Once humans are no longer a threat, the AI would focus its attention on natural threats to its existence.
+It would for instance notice that the sun will expand in about seven billion years to the point where existence on earth will become impossible.
 For the reason of self preservation alone, a superintelligent AI would thus eventually be incentivized to expand its influence beyond Earth.